Review by Ian Keogh

 Ariela Kristantina has a flair for layouts, ensuring that the many pages of characters engaged in discussion have a variety of viewpoints, and as the story expands she’s equal to both the stranger and more action oriented images required.
 She’s not yet the finished article as an artist however, as she has problems with figures and expressions.

 Jordan loses marks for originality, but where Deep State scores above X-Files is with regard to an unlimited visual budget.
 He can be explicit about threats rather than hiding them in shadows until the finale, although some of that is required to foster the initial suspense.
-He also delves deeper into disturbing territory, with some pages not for those of a sensitive disposition, as Jordan’s leads may be government agents, but at its heart Darker Side of the Moon is horror story.
-Unfortunately it’s one with very few surprises, rigidly following the last man standing template and in broad terms predictable until the very end, when Jordan drops a great cliffhanger ending leading into Systems of Control.
+He also delves deeper into disturbing territory, with some pages not for those of a sensitive disposition, as Jordan’s leads may be government agents, but at its heart Darker Side of the Moon is a horror story.
+Unfortunately it’s one with very few surprises, rigidly following the last man standing template, and in broad terms predictable until the very end, when Jordan drops a great cliffhanger ending leading into Systems of Control.

 That shows real promise, but was it worth plodding through the remainder to get there?
 Not really.